 I enjoy teaching.
-This has been realized over a long and successful teaching career that included formal teaching assignments at MSU from 2003-2007, and the development and teaching of courses at two previous universities.
-Since returning to MSU in January 2014, I taught a graduate seminar course titled Insects, Disease and Natural Resources Management and gave several guest lectures.
-In the future, I also teach Aquatic Entomology and Insect Ecology on a rotating basis each fall semester.
+This has been realized over a long and successful teaching career that included formal teaching assignments at MSU from 2003-2007, and the development and teaching of many courses at two previous universities.
+Since returning to MSU in January 2014, I have taught several graduate seminar courses related to aquatic insects, insects in decomposition and forensics.
+I also teach Aquatic Entomology and Forensic Entomology on a rotating basis each fall semester.
 I plan on developing and teaching a 1-3 credit our graduate seminar course each spring, with a rotating specific topic related to the broad concept of insects, disease and the human condition and the ecology of insects, microbes and their interactions.

-The research in my lab focusing on carrion decomposition (and forensics), aquatic ecological networks and disease systems is funded by nationally competitive, regional and local grants.
+The research in my lab focusing on carrion decomposition (and forensics), aquatic ecological networks and disease systems has been funded by nationally competitive, regional and local grants.
 The impact of the latest grant that was funded resulted in several media interviews.
-Publications have been in several high profile journals including Trends in Ecology and Evolution, the Annual Review of Entomology, Scientific Reports, Environmental Microbiology and PLoS Neglected Tropical Diseases.
+Publications have been in several high profile journals including Trends in Ecology and Evolution, the Annual Review of Entomology, Ecological Monographs, Scientific Reports, Environmental Microbiology and PLoS Neglected Tropical Diseases.
 In addition to these publications, my lab continues to produce collaborative peer reviewed publications in excellent journals such as Animal Behavior, Freshwater Biology and Environmental Research Letters, in addition to mainstream entomological journals such as the Journal of Medical Entomology, Ecological Entomology and Environmental Entomology.
 The annual citation rate continues to increase (see Google Scholar as example: https://scholar.google.com/citations?user=IKRkWHgAAAAJ&hl=en).

 - Aquatic Entomology and Disease Ecology